MicroGridsPy/MicroGridsPy/docs/methodology/overview.md

 scaling, technology selection, and operational planning in contexts characterized by **limited data availability, high uncertainty, and strong economic constraints**.

-!!! abstract "Source"
-    This section reproduces and explains the *MicroGridsPy — Mathematical Formulation* document (A. Onori).
-Where the implemented code and the document differ, the code is authoritative; discrepancies should be reported as issues.

 ## An integrated modelling platform

 MicroGridsPy is part of a broader **integrated modelling platform** designed to address the